Rye House Stadium: Post war history

 The management found it difficult to continue racing under NGRC rules due to increased costs and in 1985 reverted to independent racing.
-However, in March 1988 Eddie Lesley took over the lease and brought the stadium back under NGRC rules once again.
+However, in March 1988, Eddie Lesley took over the lease and brought the stadium back under NGRC rules once again.
 The track dimensions were changed to a 389 circumference and distances of 255, 465, 595 and 655m.
 Gerry Bailey was installed as the Racing Manager who then took over the lease again with Carter in 1990 and they in turn made Ray Spalding the Racing Manager.
 Spalding was later to become General Manager with Frank Baldwin brought in as Racing Manager.

-In 1995 Theo Mentzis won the St Leger with Kens Dilemma and one year later Night Trooper finished runner up in the English Greyhound Derby.
+In 1995, Theo Mentzis won the St Leger with Kens Dilemma and one year later Night Trooper finished runner up in the English Greyhound Derby.
 Night Trooper a black dog trained by Nikki Adams then went undefeated through the Pall Mall in 1997 and claimed the Reading Masters.

 John 'Ginger' McGee had an attachment at the track in 1998 following his return from a 1994 NGRC ban and in 1999 the Sovereign Stakes was revived under new Racing Manager David Quinn. which was won by Night Trooper.

 In the summer of 2000 the site was sold to Silversport owned by speedway promoter Len Silver and Hazel Naylor but after a short venture with the greyhound racing they ended the greyhounds in 2004.
 The greyhounds remained closed until 2005 before re-opening under former Racing Manager Sue Picton and then closing for good on 15 November 2006.

+The stadium was taken over by Warren Scott in 2016 and underwent an upgrade.
+However, Scott was subject to a bankruptcy order in 2018.
+In 2019, the stadium was taken over by the Rye House Group, who subsequently submitted plans (in 2020) to the East Hertfordshire District Council for redevelopment of the site.
+The stadium was demolished in December 2020.
+The Rye House Group carried out work in 2021 which was refused retrospective planning permission in September 2023.